Picture Books that Nurture Emotional Awareness

 This humorous book offers practical tools for helping children understand the source of anxiety and how to cope with it.

-Books about Loneliness
+Books About Loneliness

 An Angel for Solomon Singer by Cynthia Rylant